CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 ## Update DID Document

-To encapsulate the project with the ability to update the DID document, the user first needs to use `polygon-did-registrar` as follows
+To encapsulate the project with the ability to update the DID document, the user first needs to use `candle-did-registrar` as follows
 ```
-import { updateDidDoc } from "polygon-did-registrar";
+import { updateDidDoc } from "candle-did-registrar";
 ```
 Next is to just call the function
 ```